 You have the option of withdrawing money that you save in an HSA at any time to pay for medical expenses like doctor’s visits, birth control and other prescriptions, or mental health services.
 Alternately, you can use an HSA as a long-term savings account (like an individual retirement account) and rollover your contributions from year to year.
 You can still withdraw them at any time for qualified medical expenses.
 After age 65, you can withdraw money from an HSA for any reason.

 Many banks, insurance brokers credit unions, and insurance companies offer HSA accounts and can help you set up and administer an HSA arrangement.
-See more information in a fact sheet about Health Savings Accounts (HSAs) by clicking here.
+See more information in our fact sheet included on this page as a resource.

 Where Can I Obtain Employee Benefit and Practice-Related Information?